Bonsai 4me

 The Chamaecyparis genus consists of 7 species of monoecious, evergreen, coniferous trees from forest in Taiwan, Japan, and North America.
 They have flat overlapping sprays of scale-like adult leaves 1-5mm long.
 Their popularity as an ornamental garden tree has given rise to a large number of readily available varieties and cultivars.

-Chamaecyparis is a popular genus for bonsai however it is difficult to maintain it's appearance and is difficult to style well.
-When finding specimens for use as bonsai or when styling, always consider the existing branch placement as backbudding on Chamaecyparis only occurs on green branches and never on mature wood.
+Chamaecyparis is a popular genus for bonsai however it is difficult to maintain its appearance and is difficult to style well.
+When finding specimens for use as bonsai or when styling, always consider the existing branch placement as backbudding on Chamaecyparis bonsai only occurs on green branches and never on mature wood.

 SPECIES SUITABLE FOR BONSAI include: